lewei50/Solar-PV-Monitoring/Joomla_iammeter_plugins/README.md

   - [1.8.
 Use Cases](#18-use-cases)
 - [2.
 References](#2-references)

 > The original creator of the plugin is HofaThai (https://imeter.club/topic/802).
-Thanks to HofaThai for their contribution.
+Thanks to HofaThai for his contribution.

 # 1. Integrating IAMMETER-Cloud API with Joomla CMS